vollmerf/spherecontour/CITATION.md

 The algorithm used in this software is described in:

-  F.W.
+  __F.W.
 Vollmer, 1995.
 C program for automatic contouring of spherical orientation data using a modified Kamb method: Computers & Geosciences,
   v.
 21, n.
 1, p.
-31-49.
+31-49.__

 which should be cited by publications using this code, algorithm, or derivative works to produce figures or other content.
-This stipulation should be retained in any redistribution of source code of this or derivative works, and in documentation provided with the distribution.